GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/README.md

-# GCP Data Services examples
+# GCP Data Services blueprints

-The examples in this folder implement **typical data service topologies** and **end-to-end scenarios**, that allow testing specific features like Cloud KMS to encrypt your data, or VPC-SC to mitigate data exfiltration.
+The blueprints in this folder implement **typical data service topologies** and **end-to-end scenarios**, that allow testing specific features like Cloud KMS to encrypt your data, or VPC-SC to mitigate data exfiltration.

 They are meant to be used as minimal but complete starting points to create actual infrastructure, and as playgrounds to experiment with specific Google Cloud features.

-## Examples
+## Blueprints

 ### GCE and GCS CMEK via centralized Cloud KMS